mjwhitta/jenkins_shell/README.md

 # Jenkins shell

-Simulate a cmd prompt using Jenkins.
+Simulate a Linux shell or Windows cmd prompt using Jenkins.

 ## How to install